We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 There is no room for mistakes: When you are relying on something to provide you with an income, there is just no room for error.
 If you are a keen hobby carpenter, you can afford to make the odd mistake when creating something purely for your own pleasure.
 If you are making something for a paying customer, it is a whole different ball game – and one that can be very expensive!

 The risk of hitting a creative block: Many hobbies fall under the creative category, and we all know what can happen when you hit a creative block.
 Again, it can be frustrating and annoying when it happens when you are a hobbyist, but what about when you rely on it to pay your bills?
-You have to delve very deep to find that creative spark, and that can be demoralising and ruin the enjoyment.
+You have to delve very deep to find that creative spark, and that can be demoralizing and ruin the enjoyment.

 The risk of criticism: No matter how good you are at something, if you are running a business, you will receive negative feedback at some point.
-When it is your hobby or your passion that is being criticised, it can be a lot more difficult to swallow.
+When it is your hobby or your passion that is being criticized, it can be a lot more difficult to swallow.
 You need to be resilient and able to use that feedback to drive you forward rather than let it hold you back.

 The Pros

-You will hit the ground running: You have the knowledge and the expertise, the equipment, the contacts and most importantly, the passion and dedication to get your business up and running quickly, cheaply, and hopefully smoothly.
-You are probably even familiar with the business side of the hobby, even if you have not previously pursued it a commercial sense.
+You will hit the ground running: You have the knowledge and the expertise, the equipment, the contacts, and most importantly, the passion and dedication to get your business up and running quickly, cheaply, and hopefully smoothly.
+You are probably even familiar with the business side of the hobby, even if you have not previously pursued it in a commercial sense.
 For instance, you may be familiar with how hot the market is, time and

 You get to do something you love every day: There is no better motivation to get up in the morning and go to work than doing something that you genuinely enjoy and feel passionate about.